-If you are not a resident of Connecticut, Massachusetts, New York, New Jersey, Maine, New Hampshire or Vermont, you must complete a Certificate of Compliance form indicating that you have received a negative COVID-19 test result no longer than 72 hours prior to your arrival, or that you will quarantine in Maine for 14 days (or the length of your stay, whichever is shorter), or that you have already completed your quarantine in Maine.
+If you are not a resident of Maine or from an exempted state, you must complete a Certificate of Compliance form indicating that you have received a negative COVID-19 test result no longer than 72 hours prior to your arrival, or that you will quarantine in Maine for 14 days (or the length of your stay, whichever is shorter), or that you have already completed your quarantine in Maine.
 York Hospital's drive-through testing facility is just seven miles from Ogunquit and its new rapid testing site can provide results in 15 minutes; more details below.

 You can also get tested in Maine when you arrive, but must quarantine until the results are available.
 Under quarantine, you can enjoy outdoor exercise, including the beaches, provided that you can safely distance from others; you cannot dine out or shop until your quarantine period is over, but you can have food delivered.